louis70109/find-your-pokemon/README.md

 # Can't find Pokemon?
-Use it to find!
+Use it to find!!

 This is a Python project that can search for Pokemon from the official website and SQLite database.
 In addition, the project also provides LINE Bot functionality, which can enter `Chinese` || `English` || `Japanese` Pokemon name and return related Flex messages.